Pronouns: she/her

 I graduated with a B.S. in Psychology from the University of Massachusetts Amherst.
-I am a doctoral candidate in Social Psychology at Rutgers University, New Brunswick working under the advisement of Dr. Diana Sanchez in the CRIS Lab.
+I completed my M.S. and Ph.D. in Social Psychology at Rutgers University, New Brunswick working with Dr. Diana Sanchez in the CRIS Lab.
 I also collaborate with Dr. Shana Cole (RAMP Lab), Dr. Kristina Howansky, and Dr. Jacqueline Chen (SCIP Lab).

 My research broadly focuses on identity, stigma, and inclusion, and aims to improve our understanding of factors that can prevent or encourage the participation of people with stigmatized identities across social environments.